Thoughtscript/academic_papers/Fragments/information.md

 1. *Credentialization* - a required normative component that certifies someone as a knowledge expert.
 1. *Good information* - see other document.
 1. *Dialectical information* - information in one of the other categories here that by its nature produces more information.
 Rhetoric, argumentation, etc. where there's at least one clear "winner" or "loser".
 1. *Organizational information* - information that organizes other kinds of information.
+Often with a taxonomic or normative side (permission granting information).
+Consider the Agile methodology, organizational philosophies, Kaizen, process engineering, biological classification, library account systems for asset tagging, etc.
 1. *Frameworks* - systems of coordinated and coordinating information markers.
-Using these frameworks produce specific kinds of information as an output.
+Using these frameworks produce specific kinds of information as an output - true propositions in axiomatic logic, etc.

-Meta-value:
+## Meta-value:

 Meta-information is not merely duplication of some information at a "lower level".
 It can produce novel insights.
 Meta-information, for example, can frame lower-order information in an entirely new way.
 Thus, information that's valuable on its own, gets repackaged, reanalyzed, reassesed in novel ways through higher-level informational structures.